Which certification is right for you?

 APICS certifications increase your personal knowledge and skills.
 But SCOR-P endorsement is a supply chain management (SCM) framework and implementation methodology for SCM excellence in an organization.
 Certifications are good for everyone; however, SCOR-P endorsement is good for consultants and internal project core team members of a SCM realignment project of an organization.

-Between three APICS certifications CPIM and CLTD are operating level certifications and cover fundamentals, whereas CSCP is more strategic and advanced (the futuristic SCM).
+Between three APICS certifications, CPIM and CLTD are operating level certifications and cover fundamentals, whereas CSCP is more strategic and advanced (the futuristic SCM).
 You will use the knowledge of CPIM and CLTD immediately and every day and immediately improve your job performance.
 The third certification, CSCP, is the only true SCM certification available in the world (most abuse the term “SCM” to name anything that they do or offer).
 With CSCP you will develop your strategic vision but you will take time to put your knowledge to use and that too if you get an appropriate opportunity.
 However, in this confused world where different people have different understanding of the term “Supply Chain Management”, CSCP professionals are in a totally different league.
 As CSCP has a more glamorous and marketable title, lot of professionals are highly attracted to CSCP.
 Please note that all ERP systems use APICS body of knowledge and APICS terminologies (from APICS Dictionary of SCM terminologies).
 There is also some overlap between three certification programs as each certification program is required to be complete in itself.

-As the name suggests, Certified in Production and Inventory Management or CPIM covers forecasting, demand management, sales and operations planning, master production scheduling, material requirements planning, capacity requirements planning, inventory management, shop floor control and purchasing.
+As the name suggests, Certified in Planning And Inventory Management or CPIM covers forecasting, demand management, sales and operations planning, master production scheduling, material requirements planning, capacity requirements planning, inventory management, shop floor control and purchasing.
 In SAP parlance, CPIM covers MM, PP and respective management body of knowledge.
 In SCOR terminology, it covers Plan, Source and Make, that is from raw materials to finished goods.
 So CPIM is appropriate for all levels of professionals in demand management, production, production planning & control, purchasing, inventory / materials management, cost controllers, etc., and all students, consultants, trainers, and IT professionals related to above areas.
 You need to pass two exams for CPIM.

 As the name suggests, Certified in Logistics, Transportation and Distribution or CLTD covers logistics management, sales order management, distribution requirements planning, warehouse management, transportation management, organization’s logistics network design and reverse logistics (new sustainability initiative).
 In SAP parlance, CLTD covers SD, LE, WM, TMS, DRP and respective management body of knowledge.
 In SCOR terminology, it covers Deliver and Return, that is from finished goods to customer delivery and returns.
 So, CLTD is appropriate for all levels of professionals in logistics management, order management, warehouse management, distribution management, demand management, transportation management, inventory / materials management, etc., and all students, consultants, trainers, and IT professionals related to above areas.
 You need to pass only one exam for CLTD.